bcgov/nr-frontend-starting-app/README.md

 `yarn install` and then `yarn start` from the project root directory.
 Then head to http://localhost:3000.

-To run tests all you need is `yarn test`.
+To run the unit tests all you need is `yarn test`.
+For end-to-end test you need to run `yarn cypress run` to run on console or `yarn cypress open` to use the Cypress IDE.

 Before writing your first line of code, please take a moment and check out our [CONTRIBUTING](CONTRIBUTING.md) guide.